 When I'm not at home—and don't have access to liver, kidneys, heart, etc.—I've been using organ complexes made by two different companies—Paleovalley, and Ancestral Supplements.
-The one I'm using right now is from Ancestral Supplements, a blend of grass-fed liver, grass-fed heart, grass-fed kidney, grass-fed pancreas, and grass-fed spleen—all from freeze-dried New Zealand grass-fed beef.
+The one I'm using right now is from Ancestral Supplements (use code BEN10 to save 10%), a blend of grass-fed liver, grass-fed heart, grass-fed kidney, grass-fed pancreas, and grass-fed spleen—all from freeze-dried New Zealand grass-fed beef.
 A good organ complex is giving you pretty much everything you're going to get in a multivitamin: bioavailable heme iron, selenium, enzymes, coenzyme-Q10, vitamin B12 complex, a good spectrum of fat-soluble vitamins.

 So for your basic daily needs, an organ complex or a multivitamin complex, both taken with food (A.M. dose with breakfast and P.M. dose with dinner).
 Oh, and if I'm actually eating organ meats like I am tonight, I'll skip the organ complex dose for that day.